 Fishing for Panfish

-Florida Panfishing Tips – Crappie fishing
+Panfishing Tips – Crappie fishing

-Crappies are one of the best-tasting fish I have ever eaten, I like them better than most other fish.
-The meat is pure white and is firm and full of good mellow flavor.
+Crappies are one of the best-tasting fish I have ever eaten; I like them better than most other fish.
+The meat is pure white and firm and full of good mellow flavor.
 Crappies are panfish, similar to bluegill and sunfish.
-Most people start fishing for them as a young man, a lot of local fishermen called crappie, ‘ calico bass ‘.
-Luckily for us, fishermen are considered a panfish and are not restricted in most areas, like other bass are when it comes to fishing laws.
-Here in Florida, we are allowed to catch 25 crappies in most locations.
+Most people started fishing for them as young men; many local fishermen called crappie ‘ calico bass ‘.
+Luckily for us, fishermen are considered panfishes and are not restricted in most areas, like another bass is regarding fishing laws.
+Here in Florida, we can catch 25 crappies in most locations.

-Going Crappie fishing!
+Going Fishing for Panfish Crappie fishing!